runekaito/ban/README.md

 IP-BAN bdsx plugin

 ## How to install
 Download ban.ts and place the file in the BDSX root directory (same hierarchy as files such as bdsx.bat).
+The net-login.ts file is for developers and is not required.
 Next, edit index.ts in the same directory and add `import './ban';` to the last line.

 ## How to use